 We just want to get to know you

-Facebook - we just want to get to know you Under this motto is this satirical video that Alexander Lehman has made about the world's most successful social network and his privacy tricks for the NDR show Extra3.
+uniebook - we just want to get to know you.
+This is the motto of this satirical video that Alexander Lehman made about the world's most successful social network and its data protection tricks for the NDR broadcast Extra3.

 Even though the video is a few years old, it has lost none of its relevance.
 But why is that and why do so many users handle their data with such care?